-In a complex translocation project that took months to prepare, the two young leopards were flown to Malawi early on Friday 7 October on-board a private plane.
-Wildlife vet Dr. Hein Muller had to tranquilise both animals for the duration of the ten hour journey and keep a constant vigil due to the length of time involved.
+In a complex translocation project that took months to prepare, the two young leopards were flown to Malawi early on Friday 7 October on board a private plane.
+Wildlife vet Dr Hein Muller had to tranquilise both animals for the duration of the ten-hour journey and keep a constant vigil due to the length of time involved.

 Here Dr. Muller administered a reversal drug to revive them.
 By Saturday both leopards had made a full recovery and had settled down well into their bomas.
 The male leopard was released into the reserve early on Friday 14th October and the female shortly after.
-From the looks of the gps tracking, it seems like the male is doing well and has had a few kills and that the female is now following his tracks.
-We do hope that eventually they will breed!
+From the looks of the GPS tracking, it seems like the male is doing well and has had a few kills and that the female is now following his tracks.
+We do hope that eventually, they will breed!

 In the 1980’s the area of about 75.000 hectares had virtually no animals left.
-30 animals were counted, this including duikers and warthogs.
-With a lot of community work they have now been able to help the community feel and care about these animals, as this new reserve gives employment to over 2500 people.
+30 animals were counted, including duikers and warthogs.
+With a lot of community work, they have now been able to help the community feel and care about these animals, as this new reserve gives employment to over 2,500 people.

-A fantastic initiative to development working with local communities, the people that now passionately protect the animals in the reserve are the same ones that nearly 20 years ago were poaching all of them.
-Having reintroduced more that 400 elephants, buffalo, sable antelope and 12 black rhinos. it was now the turn of the predators.
+A fantastic initiative to develop working with local communities, the people who now passionately protect the animals in the reserve are the same ones who nearly 20 years ago were poaching all of them.
+Having reintroduced more than 400 elephants, buffalo, sable antelope and 12 black rhinos. it was now the turn of the predators.

-It has been a great success and proud movement for Moholoholo assisting in the team to reintroduce wildlife where humans had almost extinguished it.
+It has been a great success and proud movement for Moholoholo assisting the team to reintroduce wildlife where humans had almost extinguished it.

 Alongside this relocation, Moholoholo has seen the arrival of a baby bushbaby and two palm swifts over the last month, and released two genets last week!